 Deepwave¶

-Deepwave implements wave propagators as PyTorch modules.
-This allows you to perform forward modelling, and backpropagation to calculate the gradient of the outputs with respect to the inputs (and thus perform inversion/optimisation).
-It currently includes 2D regular and Born modelling of the scalar wave equation, propagation with the elastic wave equation, and runs on both CPUs and GPUs.
+Deepwave offers PyTorch-integrated wave propagators, enabling efficient forward modelling and backpropagation for gradient calculation in inversion and optimisation tasks.
+It currently supports 2D standard and Born modelling of the scalar wave equation, alongside propagation with the elastic wave equation, optimised for both CPUs and GPUs.

-To install it, I recommend first installing PyTorch using the instructions on the PyTorch website.
-Deepwave can then be installed using:
+It is recommended to first install PyTorch by following the instructions on the PyTorch website.
+Once PyTorch is installed, Deepwave can be installed using pip:

 pip install deepwave

-This should work for most people, but if you have an unusual system then you might need to instead build it from the source.
-Instructions for doing that are below.
+This method should work for most users.
+However, if you have an unusual system configuration, you might need to build Deepwave from source.
+Instructions for building from source are provided below.

 Building from source¶

-If you encounter any problems, please file an issue or send me an email.
+If you encounter any issues (e.g., typos, broken links, unexpected behaviour, examples that don’t work), or have suggestions for improvement, please file an issue on GitHub or send me an email.
+Your feedback is highly appreciated.

 - PyTorch